lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 How do game consoles, like the playstation or xbox, differ from conventional computers like laptops or desktops?

 How do single-board computers, like the raspberry pi, differ from conventional computers like laptops or desktops?

+What is homebrew?
+How is homebrew implemented?
+List some other examples of package managers